H1emu/h1emu-server-dev/README.md

 ## Usage

-run `npm ci` to install dependencies.
+run `npm run setup` to install dependencies & update the submodule.

 run `npm start` to launch a loginserver + a zoneserver ( who are required to play )